Quince Orchard Medical Center

 Orthobiologics began many years ago with bone marrow transplants.
 Thanks to advances in technology, the human body’s own cells can be removed and injected at the site of injured tissues to accelerate healing.
-The medical team at Quince Orchard Medical Center in Rockville, Maryland, offers orthobiologics in the form of platelet-rich plasma (PRP) and human cellular tissue product (HCTP) injections.
-If you have ongoing pain or a slow-healing wound, call or book an appointment online to learn if orthobiologics is a good option for you.
+The medical team at Quince Orchard Medical Center offers orthobiologics in the form of platelet-rich plasma (PRP) injections.
+If you have ongoing pain or a slow-healing injury, call to book an appointment with our nurse practitioner Kara Kelly to see if orthobiologics is a good option for you.

 Platelets are a natural component of your blood.
 When you suffer an injury or come down with a disease, platelets travel through your bloodstream to the damaged tissues and release proteins called growth factors.